martinthenth/goal/README.md

 Goal is different from other validation libraries because of its syntax, it being Ecto-based, and it validates data using pure functions instead of building embedded `Ecto.Schema` in the background.

+Goal allows you to configure your own regexes.
+This is helpful in case of backward compatibility, where Goal's defaults might not match your production system's regexes.

 ## Installation

 Add `goal` to the list of dependencies in `mix.exs`: